bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="String, window.location." />
 </p>

-The next type is called String.
+The next type is called <b>String</b>.
 String is simply a collection of characters such as letters, numbers, punctuation, spaces, basically anything you can type into the keyboard.